Part of the complete guide to understanding addiction

 - diviner’s sage

-What Do Hallucinogens Look, Taste, and Smell Like?
+What Do Hallucinogens Look Like?

+Hallucinogens come in different shapes, sizes, and colors because some are derived from plants and fungi, while others are synthetic.
 Below are some examples of the most popular hallucinogens and what they look, smell, and taste like:

 - LSD:

 - LSD is traditionally on a piece of paper that can either be all white or have a picture printed on it.
-The LSD itself is a liquid that gets dropped onto the piece of paper.
+The LSD itself is a liquid dropped onto the piece of paper.
 Although some people describe it as having a metallic taste, the liquid itself is generally clear and tasteless.

 - Psilocybin: